The Guidebook is my collection of trip intel for popular Alaska hikes, floats, and other trips.

 The most significant distinction between Class 1 and Class 2 is that Class 2 trails/routes become progressively less well-established.

-Light hiking trails and well-established routes with a moderate chance of encountering poor footing, loose rock, steep sections, and/or routefinding challenges.
-Use of hands is unlikely but possible.
+Light hiking trails and well-established routes with occasional poor footing, loose rock, steep sections, and/or routefinding challenges.
+Occasional use of hands is possible.

-Indistinct hiking trails and routes with a high chance of encountering at least some poor footing, loose rock, steep sections, bushwhacking, and/or routefinding challenges.
+Indistinct hiking trails and routes that include poor footing, loose rock, steep sections, bushwhacking, and/or routefinding challenges.
 Occasional use of hands is likely, though probably not necessary.

 Moderately steep, indistinct routes with at least some loose rock, poor footing, and exposure.
 Much easier to ascend with the intermittent use of hands, and an accident might reasonably be expected to have serious consequences.
 Use of a helmet reasonable.